warrickball/climb-tre.github.io/docs/onyx_client_installation_guide.md

 ## Create a config

-Create an `onyx` config folder with the `onyx config create` command.
+Generate a config folder with the `onyx config create` command.

 For this you need to provide: